http2jp/hpack-test-case/README.md

 each json has

 - draft:   draft version number of implementation.
-- context: "request" or "response",
+- context: "request" or "response".
 - description: about encode strategy or so.
 - cases:   test cases.
   - header_table_size : current header table size.
   - wire:    encoded wire data in hex string.
   - header:  decoded http header in array.
-  - header_table_size : current header table size.

 test your encoder/decoder using cases and wire.